Azure/aks-engine/examples/cosmos-etcd/readme.md

 # Kubernetes on Cosmos
-This example deployment allows you to use aks-engine to bootstrap a Kubernetes cluster on Azure that uses [Azure Cosmos](https://azure.microsoft.com/services/cosmos-db/) instead of locally installed and configured etcd.
+This example deployment allows you to use AKS Engine to bootstrap a Kubernetes cluster on Azure that uses [Azure Cosmos](https://azure.microsoft.com/services/cosmos-db/) instead of locally installed and configured etcd.

 ## What is the Azure Cosmos etcd API?
 [Azure Cosmos](https://azure.microsoft.com/services/cosmos-db/) is a globally distributed, multi-model database service.
 It offers turnkey global distribution, guarantees single-digit millisecond latencies at the 99th percentile, elastic scaling of throughput and storage, and comprehensive SLA’s.